AMWA-TV/ms-05-01/docs/Components.md

 NCA is based on two interrelated models:

-- The [Framework](https://specs.amwa.tv/ms-05-02), which defines the repertoire of NCA control and monitoring functions and the common mechanisms that they use.
+- The [Framework](https://specs.amwa.tv/ms-05-02), which defines the NCA control and monitoring models and the common mechanisms that they use.
 The Framework has two components:

   - **Control model:** An inheritance tree of control classes that specify NCA's control and monitoring repertoire.
 These classes are summarized in the [Control Model](Control%20Model.md) and defined normatively in the framework collection of [model definitions](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html).